 6735 Suffield Lane, Warrenton, Virginia 20187

-This 55 and better community is 4 miles from Virginia's historic downtown Warrenton in northern Virginia and is about 50 miles west of Washington, D.C.
+Suffield Meadows, a gated community with just 112 residences, is four miles from Virginia's historic downtown Warrenton in northern Virginia and is about 50 miles west of Washington, D.C.
 Built on the estate of a former tree farm, Suffield Meadows is filled with rich greenery and lush walking paths.
 It is a gated enclave and was built by Ryan Homes between 2005 and 2011.

 Home styles range from town homes and condominiums to single family homes.
 Condomunium living space starts at 1,248 square feet.
 Attached and detached homes offer between 1,978 square feet to 3,310 square feet.
 Although some units have a basements and a loft, most are spread over one main level.
 Features may include a no-step entry, an attached garage, a soaking tub, a sunroom, a media room and a screened porch.
 Exteriors are brick and with vinyl siding.

 Prices start in the high-$200,000s, but homes do not come up for sale often, and current prices are higher.
 Please verify this with a Realtor prices may vary.
 Monthly HOA dues cover weekly lawn and shrub care as well as seasonal fertilization and new mulch.

 Suffield Meadows has a large clubhouse with a fitness center, an aerobics studio, a library and an outdoor pool.
 Social and special interest groups include a book club, a bridge club, a water aerobics crew and a yoga troupe.
 Community gardens allow residents to grow their own vegetables and flowers.

 Neighbors also have access to The Villa, an on-site assisted living facility.
 The Villa has activity rooms, a computer center, a theater, a full-service restaurant, and self-serve bistro.